BayBreezy/templates/README.md

 # Templates

-Demonstaration of how to use the Vue Unlayer package to implement a drag and drop email template builder.
+Demonstration of how to use the Vue Unlayer package to implement a drag and drop email template builder.

 Built with Radix-vue components styled like the shadcn-ui library.